sebastiankreutzer/scorep-symbol-injector/README.md

 # scorep-symbol-injector
-Support library for Score-P that indentifies and registers symbols from shared libraries/
+Support library for Score-P that indentifies and registers symbols from shared libraries.